Film & Video Editors

 However, editing a film or video is a big responsibility.
 In fact I’d argue that the editor gives a production much of it’s character.
 However, it is a responsibility that becomes easier with loads of experience.
 It also requires a strong understanding of all of the parts of the production and post-production process.
 As well as the crucial ability to see the wood, the trees and the forest.
 And I have that sort of experience (although I hate to talk about it).

 I’ve never made a true video or film editor demo reel, as at it’s heart editing is about creating some sort of story and cutting between disparate imagery or techniques doesn’t allow for much by way of visual storytelling.
-So this is a standalone piece which, hopefully, happens to demonstrate a whole range of the skills in both image selection, manipulation and audio work that a good editor needs…
+So the reel below is a standalone piece which, hopefully, happens to demonstrate a whole range of the skills in both image selection, manipulation and audio work that a good editor needs…

 Naturally, I get the run of the CLAi facilities.
 I have five Mac Pro edit systems to play on, with every major editing software and grading software on board, as well as two sound editing systems.
 This makes working on multiple versions and attacking long renders no problem at all.
 This is key as editors rarely have as much time as they would like to play with ideas and cuts, and so speed, efficiency and accuracy are vital in working fast and keeping a project on time and budget.

 With the right edit systems and software options you can be extremely flexible, and with the right experience you can make the cuts and see the story development in your mind before a key is even touched.
 As a musician and artist I’ve been creating stories in audio and images since I was 10 years old, and editing film and then video since I was 20 – which gives a few decades of experience to fall back on… perhaps one of the reasons why so many top film editors are 70 year old ladies!